 Being vegetarian in Latvia is actually now a joy.
 And we’re not just talking pasta with ketchup, buckwheat with a dollop of sour cream or potatoes with a side of cabbage salad (all real examples).
 Riga’s cafes and restaurants now cater to gourmet vegetarians.

-Many chefs make use of the wonderful local produce, often sourced from small, organic farms and independent retailers.
-Often, vegetarian dishes will feature the likes of beetroot, goat’s cheese, wild mushrooms, homemade pesto, spinach, barley groats, buckwheat and more mouthwatering goodness.
+Chefs make use of the wonderful local produce, often sourced from small, organic farms and independent retailers.
+Vegetarian dishes might feature beetroot, goat’s cheese, wild mushrooms, homemade pesto, spinach, barley groats, quinoa and more mouthwatering goodness.

 Of course, you can also buy this produce for cooking up your own vegetarian feast.
 Riga’s markets, organic food shops and supermarkets stock vast amounts of vegetables, dairy produce and other essentials including yeast flakes and hemp seed oil.

 Can’t be bothered to cook at home or looking to celebrate a special occasion?
 For a good vegetarian feed in Riga, try:

 - Miit – a cafe/bike shop with an excellent veggie lunch deal

 - Fat Pumpkin – a popular vegetarian and vegan haunt in a new location just beside the Art Nouveau area

 - Fazenda – two beautifully designed cafe-restaurants for laid back lunches, brunches and dinners